 Production and manufacturing of some of FF's vehicles may be outsourced to a third-party contract manufacturer in South Korea and potentially, through a joint venture in China.
-FF is also exploring other potential contract manufacturing options in addition to the contract manufacturer in South Korea.
 If such contract manufacturer or joint venture fails to produce and deliver vehicles in a timely manner for any reason, FF's business, prospects, financial condition and results of operation could be materially harmed.

 FF expects to outsource the manufacturing of some of its vehicles to a third-party contract manufacturer in South Korea and may also set up a joint venture in China for vehicle manufacturing, which FF may heavily rely upon.
-FF is also exploring other potential contract manufacturing options in addition to the contract manufacturer in South Korea.
 Collaboration with third parties, including FF's joint venture, for the manufacturing of vehicles is subject to risks that may be outside FF's control.
 FF has yet to enter into any legally binding definitive agreements regarding such third-party contract manufacturer or the joint venture.
 The parties could revise or terminate the preliminary memorandum of understanding with such third-party contract manufacturer.
-The parties may also not reach agreement and pursue other commercial arrangements (such as contract manufacturing or sale) or could terminate the preliminary memorandum of understanding and cooperation agreement at any time before the definitive agreements are signed.
+The parties may also not reach agreement on legally binding definitive documents regarding such joint venture, could abandon the related preliminary memorandum of understanding and cooperation agreement and pursue other commercial arrangements (such as contract manufacturing or sale) or could terminate the preliminary memorandum of understanding and cooperation agreement at any time before the definitive agreements are signed.
 Even if the definitive agreements are signed, there remains uncertainty if the manufacturing facility would be build-out as planned or if the parties will cooperate with each other as agreed.
 For example, FF entered into a joint venture agreement with The9 Limited in March 2019 with the intent for the joint venture to serve the China market with capabilities to manufacture, market, distribute, and sell a new model designed for the JV based on concepts of FF 91.
 However, the joint venture has been dormant since then because The9 Limited has never provided the required funding, and as a result FF has not licensed its IP to the joint venture.